Travel.State.Gov > International Travel > Learn About Your Destination > Laos International Travel Information

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.

-Arrest Notification: Laos does not routinely inform the U.S. Embassy of the arrest of U.S. citizens in a timely fashion and does not always allow consular access to arrested individuals as required by international law.
+Arrest Notification: Laos does not routinely inform the U.S. Embassy of the arrest of U.S. citizens in a timely fashion and does not always allow consular access to arrested individuals.
 If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information